US intel chiefs contradict Pres. Trump on NKorea, IS group threats

 Plans for a follow-up Trump-Kim summit are in the works, but no agenda, venue or date has been announced.

 More broadly, the intelligence report on which Coats and the heads of other intelligence agencies based their testimony predicted that security threats to the United States and its allies this year will expand and diversify, driven in part by China and Russia.
-It says Moscow and Beijing are more aligned than at any other point since the mid-1950s and their global influence is rising.
+It says Moscow and Beijing are more aligned than at any other point since the mid-1950s and their global influence is rising even as U.S. relations with traditional allies are in flux.

+"Some U.S. allies and partners are seeking greater independence from Washington in response to their perception of changing U.S. policies on security and trade," the report said, without providing examples or further explanation.

 The report also said the Islamic State group "remains a terrorist and insurgent threat" inside Iraq, where the government faces "an increasingly disenchanted public."